-Another subsidiary, Aptorum Medical Limited ("AML")1, is our vehicle for developing our business of delivering medical services in the form of AML Clinic.
+Another subsidiary, Aptorum Medical Limited ("AML"), 1 is our vehicle for developing our business of delivering medical services in the form of AML Clinic.

-We anticipate allocating approximately 20% of our resources to develop projects other than our Lead Projects (such other projects being referred to herein as "Other Projects under Development"), with a strong focus on SLS-1 and AML Clinic.
+We anticipate allocating approximately 20% of our resources to develop projects other than our Lead Projects (such other projects being referred to herein as "Other Projects under Development"), with a strong focus on DOI, SLS-1 and AML Clinic.
+As part of the commercialization of DOI dietary supplement, we entered into a regional distribution and marketing agreement with Multipak Limited, a Hong Kong based group that operates household brands, including the Luk Yu® tea bag and other health related products.
+Through Multipak, the Group will be able to increase the accessibility of the product to a large consumer base regionally.
+The production of Aptorum Group's dioscorea opposita bioactive nutraceutical tablets has commenced production in Canada and will be marketed under the brand name NativusWell TM.
 As a device candidate, SLS-1 may not need to undergo the same regulatory approval process as a drug candidate and therefore we may be able to bring it to market sooner.
 AML Clinic is expected to provide us with a modest amount of revenue.
-Even if SLS-1 achieves commercial sales, of which there can be no assurance, revenue from these products alone will not be sufficient for us to carry out all of our plans, but it will assist with name recognition and supplement our income while we develop our Lead Projects.
+Even if DOI and SLS-1 achieves commercial sales, of which there can be no assurance, revenue from these products alone will not be sufficient for us to carry out all of our plans, but it will assist with name recognition and supplement our income while we develop our Lead Projects.